 In this report, the co-author Dr. Alan Mendelsohn mentions how kids can simply use a cardboard box to play and help develop their creative and imaginative skills.
 As I read this I realized, my 8-year-old son garbage picking through my cardboard recycling bins for months now and building all sorts of contraptions was actually Dr’s orders!!!🤣

-Our kids almost prefer to break apart our discarded boxes, recycle our bottles and cups to build scenarios they have in their mind.
+Our kids almost prefer to break apart our discarded boxes, recycle our bottles and cups to build scenarios they have in their minds.

 From a Jelly Fish made of a coffee filter and gift bag tissue paper, a car wash made of cardboard box and string, to a fort built out of cardboard box and 2 cookie boxes for its towers, all to protect French soldiers from the English.😍 It doesn’t get any more Hands-On than this!!😉

 I believe my children’s creativity and imagination comes from many years playing with Hands-on toys we have been buying even before this latest AAP clinical report was updated.
-I’ve said it before and I’ll repeat it, a Mother’s instinct to what’s best for her children is unbeatable and this is just another confirmation to the many choices we have made.
+I’ve said it before and I’ll repeat it, a Mother’s instinct for what’s best for her children is unbeatable and this is just another confirmation of the many choices we have made.

 The Best Hands-On toys for toddlers that worked for us?